Family Medicine CAPSTONE

 FPR 4018: Metacognition – Thinking About How You Think

-Through reading selected texts, writing reflective papers, and facilitating small groups, the metacognition elective allows post-clerkship medical students to continue developing the habit of thought that is reflective practice.
+Through reading selected texts, writing reflective papers, and facilitating small groups, the metacognition elective allows post-clerkship medical students to continue developing practice of reflective thought.

 FPR 4071: Family Medicine Operational Medicine